PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

 \subsubsection{Experiments}

 In this section, we provide a summary of the experiments conducted on various datasets.

 For all datasets, we trained two separate models: one focused on field predictions and the other on scalar predictions.
-For scalar outputs, a readout layer taken from \cite{kipf2017semisupervisedclassificationgraphconvolutional} is added to the model.
-Except for the \texttt{2D\_profile} dataset, we only required a single model since it does not include scalar prediction tasks.
+For scalar outputs, a readout layer inspired by~\citet{kipf2017semisupervisedclassificationgraphconvolutional} is added to the model.
+Except for the \texttt{2D\_profile} and \texttt{2D\_ElPlDynamics} datasets, we only required a single model since it does not include scalar prediction tasks.

-The LeakyReLU is chosen as the activation function, and all models are trained for 1000 epochs.
+The LeakyReLU is chosen as the activation function, and all models are trained for 1000 epochs, except the \texttt{2D\_ElPlDynamics} dataset with 100 epochs.

 The input node features consist of those introduced in the previous section, combined with input scalars if they exist.
-Given two node coordinates $x_i$ and $x_j$, the calculation for edge features is based on $\exp(-||x_i - x_j||^2_2/(2h^2))$, where $h$ epresents the median value of the edge lengths within the mesh.
+Given two node coordinates $x_i$ and $x_j$, the calculation for edge features is based on $\exp(-||x_i - x_j||^2_2/(2h^2))$, where $h$ represents the median value of the edge lengths within the mesh.

-The rest of architecture details and training information are outlined in Table \ref{tab:mgn_fields} and Table \ref{tab:mgn_scalars}.
+The rest of architecture details and training information are outlined in Table~\ref{tab:mgn_fields} and Table \ref{tab:mgn_scalars}.